Vikneshvar/Forecasting-of-Hybrid-Car-Penetration-in-USA/README.md

 # Forecasting-of-Hybrid-Car-Penetration-in-USA

-Question: Develop forecasts of hybrid car penetration in the U.S. market from 2007 through 2016 for each scenario you develop, along with a justification and explanation for your forecasts.
+Forecasts of hybrid car penetration in the U.S. market from 2007 through 2016 for each scenario you develop, along with a justification and explanation for your forecasts.
 (In applying the Bass model, note that market penetration data for the four analog products mentioned in the case, namely, ABS, EFI, Solar, and Diesel cars, were all reckoned in